-The persons involved are the FIM Steward accompanied by the event Organiser representative and the FMNR Steward.
+The persons involved are the FIM Referee accompanied by the Organiser Representative and/or FMNR Delegate.

-During an event with less than five participants, the FIM Steward accompanied by FMNR Representative or Organiser representative and the riders' representative will inspect the track.
+During an event with less than five participants, the FIM Referee and the FMNR Delegate and/or Organiser Representative may be accompanied by the riders' representative to inspect the track.